Myster-Ts-RPGs/Thellade-World/01 Campaign/02 Factions/03 Organization/03e Other Organizations/Order of Silent Echos.md

 ## Overview
 ### Description
-> The [[Order of Silent Echoes]] is an esoteric cult rooted in the Glowquarter of [[Mangagoy]], shrouded in riddles, moonlight, and reverse-echo prophecy.
+> The [[Order of Silent Echoes]] is an esoteric cult rooted in the Glowquarter of [[OneNote/Crossroads2025/Project 1 Archive/MangagoyNotes]], shrouded in riddles, moonlight, and reverse-echo prophecy.
 Believed to trace back to Pre-Rising echo-banishing rites, the Order communes with dormant echoes—whispers of ancient power or broken gods—and manipulates these remnants through ritual silence and sacred inversion.
 It is led by [[Telmira of the Echoes]], a veiled elven seer whose guidance is said to come in riddled phrases and reverse-intoned hymns.

 ### Oaths
 > “Speak only when the echo fades.
 Act only when silence ends.”